leaflabs/libmaple/docs/source/usart.rst

 Hardware/Circuit Design
 -----------------------

 ..
-FIXME [0.0.12/Maple Native] UART4 and UART5, Native links
+TODO [0.0.12/Maple Native] UART4 and UART5, Native links
-..
-FIXME [0.0.11] Mini info and links

 Each LeafLabs board has at least 3 separate USART devices.
 In the most simple use case, the RX and TX pins are used to send data at a